-An aspiring young actor (Alex Karpovsky) in New York City resorts to medical acting, a part-time gig performing the symptoms of various illnesses and diseases to student doctors.
-Although his talents go unnoticed by the traditional acting community, they catch the attention of a medical instructor (Dylan Baker) with a flair for the theatric.
+An aspiring method actor (Alex Karpovsky) in New York City resorts to medical acting, a part-time gig performing the symptoms of various illnesses for student doctors.
+Although his talents are overlooked for traditional roles on stage and screen, they catch the attention of a medical instructor (Dylan Baker) with a flair for the theatric.

 Marriage and family have changed more in the last few decades than they had in the last few centuries prior.
 The percentage of new interracial marriages has gone up more than six times in fifty years; the time dads spend with their kids has tripled, and the number of same-sex couples living together has almost doubled since 2000 alone.